 All list’s need a name so name it!
-Summer of [insert name here], Covid won’t stop me exploring, Things I need to See, All the places to ‘Beer Me', things to keep me sane this summer, I could go on….
+Summer of [insert name here], Covid won’t stop me exploring, Things I need to See, All the places to ‘Beer Me’, I could go on….

 Your phone is a great place to store your list as is an old fashioned paper.
 Nothing like adding doodles and the satisfaction of scratching an item off the paper list with permanent ink!

 Start with some easy predictable day trips that don’t need much planning or packing.

 Hop online and look for new breweries you want to discover and then what sights, trails or scenery is in that area to explore!
 Even if the taproom isn’t open the retail probably is so grab some beers to go from the local brewery to enjoy on your hike, paddle or back home.

 Escalate to some weird sites, an overnighter, cravings you have (new ice cream shop, beer release or packed to the rim Caesars) or cool experiences you’d love to try.

 Instagram is FULL of cool pictures of beer & travel and can inspire something you want to see, experience or taste!
 Tip: Search local hashtags in the search bar for more specific finds ex. #ontariocraftbeer #discoveron #onsouthwest #ontarioblogger Clearly adjust them for where you live and want to discover.

 Decide what is a must do and most important and arrange the list!

 Heres some questions to help you discover where you may want to go:

 What types of new foods or beer styles do you want to try?